otrv4/otrv4/otrv4.md

 The counterpart of the sending an encoded data message.
-As that one, it also needs a per-message key derived from the previous chain key to decrypt the message in it.
-If the the receiving 'Public ECDH Key' has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).
+As that one, it also needs a per-message key derived from the previous chain key to decrypt the message.
+If the receiving 'Public ECDH Key' has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).
+It also checks for duplicated messages and discards them.

 Decrypting a data message consists of: